Web article on KESST carried on the Facebook page of senior journalist PT Bopanna.

 Discover how people have responded to this initiative, and why KESST doesn’t just stop at funding education but offers training for the challenges of the entrance examinations to join the NDA, Naval Academy, and Sainik School.

 Q. How did the members of KESST happen to come together for this cause?

-We had been organising funds, and assisting children and families since 2009.
-And in January 2016, to ensure full accountability and transparency, we thought it best to create a formal social organisation and we went ahead and registered the Trust (KESST).
-We felt that this would enhance the confidence of contributors in us as an accountable organisation, and assure them that their funds would really reach the needy students.
+We had been organizing funds, and assisting children and families since 2009.
+And in January 2016, to ensure full accountability and transparency, we thought it best to create a formal social organization and we went ahead and registered the Trust (KESST).
+We felt that this would enhance the confidence of contributors in us as an accountable organization, and assure them that their funds would really reach the needy students.

 Q. Do each of you take on separate roles?
 How do you manage the operations?